 Finally, you want to make sure to stack your LinkedIn profile with keywords.
 Most companies have technical sourcers: people whose sole job is to find new technical talent and bring them in for interviews.

 They find new candidates by scouring LinkedIn for talent: searching for keywords like Python.
 So make sure to include keywords in your profile so they can find you.

 Be strategic about networking.
 Connect with programmers at companies you’re interested in, and ask about job openings.
 You would be surprised at how receptive technical recruiters are to hearing from people that know how to program.

 Build a Portfolio

-The portfolio goes beyond a resume to demonstrate your experience.
+Your portfolio goes beyond a resume to demonstrate your experience.
 Think of your portfolio as a work sample, showing off your skills and the projects you’ve completed.
-Plan to update the portfolio as you build additional experience, and always consider adding testimonials from clients.
+Plan to update it as you build new experience, and always consider adding testimonials from clients.

 Master the Technical Interview

 Once you’ve got your foot in the door, you’ll need to master the technical interview: an assessment a company uses to judge candidates.